 Upon the exercise of the share purchase options, consideration paid together with the amount previously recognized in the share-based payment reserve is recorded as an increase to capital.
-Charges for share purchase options that are forfeited before vesting are reversed from the sharebased payments reserves.
+Charges for share purchase options that are forfeited before vesting are reversed from the share-based payments reserves.
 For those share purchase options that expire or are forfeited after vesting, the amount previously recorded in share-based payments reserve is transferred to deficit.

-During 2017 the Company recognized share-based compensation expense related to share options in the amount of \$375,881 (2016: nil).
+During the first quarter 2018, the Company recognized share-based compensation expense related to share options in the amount of \$61,461 (first quarter 2017: nil).